 We do know that too much cobalt is toxic.
 There are a number of studies looking at this, symptoms have been found to range from colic like symptoms, excessive sweating, anxiety, trembling to collapse.
-Daniel Ross has an informative article on cobalt, see link at bottom of page.
+Daniel Ross has an informative article on cobalt, see link in Further Reading below.

 Chromium has been found to be beneficial in rats and people by decreasing insulin levels and improving glucose disposal in type 2 diabetic and obese humans.
 There are studies that show chromium supplementation has been beneficial in healthy horses by enhancing glucose regulation.
 In insulin resistant horses, the results have been mixed.
 Some show some benefit but other studies have shown no effect on insulin regulation, most likely due to there being no chromium deficiency.
 The problem with supplementing chromium is that if there is no deficiency, more can lead to chromium toxicity.
 Chromium is taken up very easily by plants in neutral and acidic soils and is unlikely to be deficient unless the grass or hay is grown in alkaline soils.
 There are many studies on chromium toxicity in plants where it is considered an environmental pollutant and plant toxin.
 Any recommendation for chromium supplementation in horses should be considered carefully in the light of whether there is a deficiency to start with.